Global analysis of $\mu \to e$ interactions in the SMEFT: Low-energy bounds: and conversion in nuclei

 Table \ref{limit_semileptonic} presents bounds on semileptonic four-fermion operators.
 The first seven rows show the bounds on vector operators from $\mu\to e$ conversion, obtained by taking into account their renormalization group evolution from the scale of new physics $\Lambda =1$ TeV to low energy.
 As pointed out in Ref.~\cite{Cirigliano:2021img}, top-quark vector operators induce a sizable mixing to the $Z$ couplings $c_{e\varphi, L\varphi}$, dominated by the top Yukawa coupling.
 This causes the bounds on the top coefficients to be stronger than those on the $s$, $c$ and $b$ operators.
 For $b$ and $c$ operators, the dominant mixing is due to penguin diagrams.
 One notable thing is that RGE effects are very important also for strange operators.
 The limit on strange-quark vector operator is roughly a factor of 10 stronger than the one that would be obtained neglecting renormalization group evolution.
 This is because the evolution of strange operators induces light-quark operators with coefficients $C_{uu/dd}~(\mu=2~{\rm GeV})\sim {\cal O}(10^{-3})C_{ss}(\mu_0=1~{\rm TeV})$.
 As can be seen from Eq. \eqref{BR_Mu2E}, these contributions would dominate over ``direct'' contributions proportional to strange nucleon form factors.
 The last three rows correspond to limits on scalar and tensor operators, where we consider not only operator mixing but also their QCD self-running.
 Here, $\mu\to e \gamma$ gives the most stringent bounds, which is indicated by the symbol “$\ast$”, on tensor operators of top and charm quarks and on the top-quark scalar operator.
 While the tensor operators generate dipole operators at one-loop level, the top scalar operator does it in two steps, i.e., from scalar to tensor and then from tensor to dipole.
 Bounds on scalar operators for charm and bottom quarks are extracted from their threshold corrections to the gluonic operator $C_{GG}$.
+For reference, we also present limits in parentheses obtained by utilizing gold target in $\mu\to e$ conversion \cite{Cirigliano:2009bz}, which are in good agreement with the Ti case.

 Finally, we note that pseudo-scalar and axial-vector operators become a source of SD $\mu\to e$ process, resulting in somewhat weaker bounds due to lack of coherent enhancement.
 Taking the results in Eq. (\ref{BR_Mu2E}), one can see